Infrastructure Concession Regulatory Commission: History

-ICRC was established in 2008 under the Infrastructure Concession Regulatory Commission (establishment, etc.) Act, 2005 to regulate the Public-Private Partnership (PPP) endeavours of the Federal government aimed at addressing Nigeria’s physical infrastructure deficit which hampers economic development.
+ICRC was established in 2008 under the Infrastructure Concession Regulatory Commission (establishment, etc.) Act, 2005 to regulate the Public-Private Partnership (PPP) projects of the Federal government aimed at addressing Nigeria’s physical infrastructure deficit.

-The pioneer Governing Board of ICRC was inaugurated on 27 November 2008 by the late President Umaru Musa Yar’adua, GCFR.
-The pioneer Board had a former Nigerian Head of State, Late Chief Ernest Shonekan, as its Chairman and a seasoned technocrat, Engr.
-Mansur Ahmed, as its Director-General from 2008 – 2012.
+The pioneer Governing Board of ICRC was inaugurated on 27 November 2008 by the late President Umaru Musa Yar’adua.
+The pioneer Board had a former Nigerian Head of State, the late Chief Ernest Shonekan, as its Chairman and Engr.
+Mansur Ahmed as its Director-General from 2008 – 2012.

-The immediate past ICRC Governing Board was constituted in August 2013 by former President Goodluck Jonathan, GCFR, with former Senate President, Dr. Ken Nnamani, GCON as the Chairman and Barr.
+The immediate past ICRC Governing Board was constituted in August 2013 by former President Goodluck Jonathan, with former Senate President Dr. Ken Nnamani as the Chairman and Barr.
 Aminu Diko as the Director-General of the Commission from 2013 – 2017.

 Late Engr.
 Chidi K. C. Izuwah was the Director-General of the Commission from 2018 - 2021, having been in an acting position from 2017 - 2018.

 Mr. Michael Ohiani is the current Director-General of the Commission having acted from November 2020 – 1 August 2022.